Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies

-{\bf Funding:} The first named author was supported by CNPq, reference no. PQ 305559/2021-4 and Grant RYC2021-032768-I, funded by the Ministry of Science and Innovation/State Research Agency/10.13039/501100011033 and by the E.U.
-NextGenerationEU/Recovery, Transformation and Resilience Plan.
+{\bf Funding:} The first named author was supported by Grants RYC2021-031572-I and PID2022-136320NB-I00, funded by the Ministry of Science and Innovation and by the E.U.
+Next Generation EU/Recovery, Transformation and Resilience Plan.
 The second named author was supported in part by the U.S. NSF Grant DMS-2000304 and by the Chateaubriand Scholarship offered by the French embassy in the United States.
 The fifth named author was supported in part by NSERC.
 Additionally, part of this work was completed while the second, third and fourth named authors were in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Harmonic Analysis and Convexity program; this residency was supported by the National Science Foundation under Grant DMS-1929284.
 The fourth named author was additionally supported by the Simons Foundation under Grant No. 815891 for this stay.